danielnormandia/trivial-pursuit/README.md

     Then once either the player scores 3 points, or misses 3 answers, the game would end and display the results to the user.

 User Story:
-    As a player, I want to play this game so I may be both entertained, as well as test my knowledge.
+    As a player, I want to play this game so I may be entertained, as well as test my knowledge.

 Installation: N/A
 Just run in browser